eliseevmv/Checkout-DotNet-Challenge/readme.md

 ## 1.1.
 Architecture and tech stack

-I'd like to implement Payment Gateway as REST API and to use JSON format.
-I'd also like to implement it using .NET Core and to host it on Azure.
+I've decided to implement Payment Gateway as REST API and to use JSON format.
+I'd also decided to implement it using .NET Core and to host it on Azure.
 I assume it is acceptable.

 ## 1.2.
 Endpoints

 According to requirements, Payment Gateway

 -   should provide merchants a way to process a payment
 -   should also allow a merchant to retrieve details of previously made payment using its identifier.

 A standard way to implement these requirements in REST API is to treat each payment as a separate resource with a unique URL.
 The URL should include resource type (payment) and its identifier.
 Example: